binary-manu/arch-ansible/README.md

 #### roles/users/defaults/main.yaml

+    users_root_info:
+        password: "..."

     users_info:
-      root:
-        password: "..."
       manu:
         password: "..."
         is_admin: true   # Optional item, true if missing
         groups:   []     # Optional item, empty list if missing

 Settings for new users created on the target system.
-This should contain passwords for all users defined in `global_admins`.
 Users that have `is_admin` set to a truthy value will be added to the `wheel` group.
 Additional groups can be specified as the `groups` list.
 To retain backward compatibility, all fields but `password` are optional.
 Don't try to add sudo capabilities by manually adding `wheel` to `groups`, use `is_admin` instead.
 This allows for a degree of flexibility in how sudo access is implemented.
-For `root`, only `password` is considered.

 #### roles/utils/defaults/main.yaml